-From Estes Park to I-70, the Peak to Peak Highway is about a 3 hour drive with stops along the way.
+Stretching 55 miles from Estes Park to I-70, the Peak to Peak Highway is about a 3 hour drive.

-Designated a Colorado Scenic Byway, it begins as CO Highway 7 in Estes Park, passes Lily Mountain and Twin Sisters, then turns south just past Allenspark on CO Highway 72, goes to Nederland where it continues south on CO Highway 119, through Blackhawk, through Clear Creek Canyon and down to I-70.
-Click to see Map.
+Designated a Colorado Scenic Byway in 1918, it begins as CO Highway 7 in Estes Park.
+It passes Lily Mountain, Lily Lake, Twin Sisters, and Wild Basin in Rocky Mountain National Park.
+Just past Allenspark it turns south on CO Highway 72 and goes to Nederland where it continues south on CO Highway 119, through Blackhawk, through Clear Creek Canyon and, down to I-70.

 Weekend prospectors still dredge for golden flakes in the creeks.
 There are a few old mines along the way that allow the public to pan for gold in the creek.
 Kids love to pan for gold whether they find any or not.

-Established in 1918, this is Colorado’s oldest scenic byway.
+Established over 100 years ago, this is Colorado’s first scenic byway.

 Gravel roads crossing the main highway lead to ghost towns at Hesse and Apex; others lead to high country lakes.